-- continue to explore opportunities for sharing services and co-location; - where appropriate, exploit opportunities that may emerge from the Scottish Executive's Efficient Government Initiative; - further develop the role of the operational group that already exists to share expertise, experience and best practice across the Ombudsman/Commissioners.
-One of the key objectives of this group should be to minimise the extent to which office holders need to get involved in routine operational delivery issues, thereby allowing them to focus on their core functions; and - Use the proposed Remuneration Committee of the SPCB in an advisory capacity to support them in dealing with strategic staffing matters including pay and terms and conditions.
+- continue to explore opportunities for sharing services and co-location; - where appropriate, exploit opportunities that may emerge from the Scottish Executive's Efficient Government Initiative; - further develop the role of the operational group that already exists to share expertise, experience and best practice across the ombudsman/commissioners.
+One of the key objectives of this group should be to minimise the extent to which office holders need to get involved in routine operational delivery issues, thereby allowing them to focus on their core functions; and - use the proposed remuneration committee of the SPCB in an advisory capacity to support them in dealing with strategic staffing matters including pay and terms and conditions.

 Our review found that the Commissioner's office continues to work closely with the other commissioners and ombudsman bodies, and has considered a shared service approach in some areas.
-The Commissioner and the Scottish Public Service Ombudsman, for example, are currently considering introducing a shared database platform.

-In addition, staff from the Commissioner's office continue to meet regularly with their counterparts in the other Commissioner and Ombudsman bodies to discuss operational issues.
+We noted that staff from the Commissioner's office continue to meet regularly with their counterparts in the other ombudsman and commissioner bodies, to discuss operational issues.
 This has led to the sharing of good practice across a range of administrative matters.